 - Excellent, well-equipped support team present in most European regions, familiar with local and sector specific challenges.

-The current COVID-19 crisis and its impact on the agri-food economy has pushed the SmartAgriHubs team to redesign the Open Call approach to respond to the needs of the sector in these critical times.
-We launched the RESTART and EXPAND open calls that will address the agri-food economy on the medium term.
-SmartAgriHubs will assign up to 5,000,000€ funding to the RESTART and EXPAND open calls, addressing Digital Innovation Hubs that are supporting diverse stakeholders in the agri-food economy and specifically SMEs as drivers for digital innovation.
+- The current CORONA crisis and its impact on the agri-food economy has pushed the SmartAgriHubs team to design the Open Call approach responding to the needs of the sector in these critical times.
+We launched the RESTART and EXPAND open calls that are addressing the overall agri-food economy.
+These open calls were addressing Digital Innovation Hubs that are coordinating and submitting proposals for supporting diverse stakeholders in the agri-food economy and specifically SMEs as drivers for digital innovation.

 RESTART the Economy around Food Systems

 This open call aimed at supporting hackathon type of activities that will contribute to a RESTART of the European Agri-Food Economy after the COVID-19 Crisis.